 - Also Played for Laughs in the second season.
 Brittany tells Santana that she thinks she has a bun in the oven, which becomes the talk of the school.
 Later, it turns out she's not actually pregnant, she just thought she was, because she saw a stork outside her bedroom window (even though storks live nowhere near Ohio).
 This is Brittany we're talking about.
 It's possible she mistook some other bird for a stork.

 - Izzie had a daughter at sixteen and gave her up for adoption.

 - One episode had the police find a newborn baby in the dumpster behind a middle school.
 The doctors treat the baby and spend the rest of the episode trying to figure out who the mother is.
 Four suspects were taken to the hospital, while their parents all denied their own child was the mother.

 - A running gag on The Steve Harvey Show as never-seen character Tameka is in Cedric's third-period health class, has two children, and is always available to assist with child-rearing questions.

-- Trudy in The Tribe is a teen mother After the End.
+- Trudy is a teen mother After the End.